 Many services opt for monthly billing, such as fees or subscriptions.
 Typically, this fee includes a set number of calling minutes per billing cycle.
 Plus, you pay a fixed rate for each additional minute used.

 Flat rate pricing is tricky, however.
-It can be a cost-effective model or a budget breaker, depending on how steady your call volume is per month.
+It can be a cost-effective model or a budget breaker, depending on how steady your monthly call volume is.

-Providers may not charge overage fees with this model, but when you meet your plan’s threshold, they’ll bump you to the next plan up.
+Providers may not charge overage fees when you work with a monthly rate, but when you meet your plan’s threshold, they’ll bump you to the next plan up.
 If your provider is charging overage fees, you may genuinely have a pay-per-call or pay-per-minute model.

 Providers offer tiered pricing for different levels of service.
-The higher the level, the more the cost.
+The higher the level, the higher the cost.
 This approach usually varies with the provider offering the model.

 A common approach is based on the number of minutes you use per month.
 Tier one might include zero to 50 minutes and grows as you go up.

-This can be an excellent model to start with if you don’t know exactly how many minutes you will use each month.
+This can be an excellent model to start with if you don’t know exactly how many minutes per month to expect.
 After a couple of months, you should have a good idea of what tier you will need to be in.
 You can then work with your answering service provider to get the right tier for your business.

 Verify your plan and what additional charges you can expect.